Sexual Medicine That Drives Intimacy.

 • Communication frameworks to invite connection and reduce anxiety with partners.

-• Sleep and stress-load tweaks that may gently boost desire and recovery.
+• Sleep and stress-load adjustments that may gently support desire, recovery, and confidence.

 • Collaboration with licensed therapists when deeper mental health support is helpful.